image of WHAT IS CYBER ESPIONAGE

 • International Laws:

-Extradition: International laws and treaties may make it easier for extradition of a suspect in cyber espionage to the nation where the incident took place or where charges are brought if they are abroad.
+Extradition: International laws and treaties may make it easier for the extradition of a suspect in cyber espionage to the nation where the incident took place or where charges are brought if they are abroad.

 • Economic Sanctions: